grange85/ahfow-www/_posts/2024-12-06-my-record-collection-r12-various-artists-celebrate-yourself.md

 - sonic cathedral
 - cheval sombre
 ---
-A couple of months back the wonderful London indie hit its 20th anniversary and this lovely four CD collection was released to celebrate "The label that celebrates itself".
+A couple of months back the wonderful London indie hit its 20th anniversary and this lovely four CD collection was released this week to celebrate "The label that celebrates itself".

-{% ahfowimage "url" "caption" %}
+{% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/sonic-cathedral-celebrate-yourself-box.jpg" "Celebrate Yourself! box set" %}

 Dean Wareham has been tied up with Sonic Cathedral off/on over the years... here are a few of those knots off the top of my head: